-Progress Against Plans The IAD prepares and presents to the ARC an annual Issues Audit Plan.
-The IAD executes and reports to the ARC Findings the results of its engagement projects on a quarterly basis.
-Likewise, at the end of the reporting year, ALI Examination Trends CAE reports to the AUDIT COMMITTEE the performance of the IAD during the past year. performance of the IAD during the past year.
+Progress Against Plans The IAD prepares and presents to the ARC an annual Audit Issues 5 Plan.
+The IAD executes and reports to the ARC the results of its engagement projects on a quarterly basis.
+Likewise, Findings 6 at the end of the reporting year, ALI CAE reports to the AUDIT COMMITTEE the performance of the IAD during the Examination Trends past year.